Aberffraw: History

+Aberffraw Royal court

+Aberffraw is situated on Anglesey (Ynys Môn) at the mouth of the River Ffraw.
+The location was once a royal court where the early Kings of Gwynedd established their principal (chief) family seat.
+The site was a preshistoric settlement later occupied during the Roman period (c.
+0- 400 AD).
+The town became a Welsh Princely court (Llys) and location of a royal palace as part of the administrative centre and one of the three county divisions (hundred, cantref) of Anglesey.
+(Note: The palace (or llys) at Aberffraw was originally thought to have been located to the west of the village but recent research suggests it was likely located within the boundaries of the village itself.)

 Medieval Royal House of Aberffraw

 In the early Middle Ages Aberffraw was settled by Cadwallon Lawhir ap Einion who built a palace in the 5th century.
 Rhodri the Great, the King of Gwynedd rebuilt the residence in the year 873 and had returned the capital of the Kingdom of Gwynedd to the Aberffraw cantref after Cadwallon ap Cadfan (c.
 620) moved the royal court to Caernarfon in mainland Wales in the 7th century.
 Rhodri's palace (Llys) became a royal court and his son Anarawd ap Rhodri started a cadet branch named the Royal House of Aberffraw.
 Anarawd's descendants settled the area for centuries as Kings of Gwynedd and were eventually titled the Prince of Wales.
-Llywelyn ab Iorwerth in 1201 re-established the palace as a residence and installed personnel to work similarly to the original set up of the King's royal suite based on the rules from their creation in 914.
-The court was then dismantled in 1317 to provide building materials for Caernarfon Castle across the Menai Strait.
+Llywelyn ab Iorwerth in 1201 re-established the palace as a residence and installed personnel to work similarly to the original set up of the king's royal suite based on the rules from their creation in 914.

+During the Viking Age (850s – 1100s), Wales was subjected to Viking raids all throughout the country between 852 and 919 (the Jómsvíkinga saga refers to that period).
+An example of this pattern was with the Viking leader Ingimund who was expelled from Dublin and tried unsuccessfully to establish a base on Anglesey (c.
+902), but instead left for Chester.
+Then, between the years 950–998 the second phase of Viking raids in Wales saw raids, attacks, and slave raids with a Viking raid at Aberffraw in 968.
+King Maredudd ab Owain paid the demanded ransom for the safe return of the Welsh who were enslaved by the Vikings.

+The court was then eventually dismantled in 1317 to provide building materials for Caernarfon Castle across the Menai Strait.
 The royal court was destroyed on Saint Nicholas Day, 6 December 1331, when a sandstorm buried 186 acres from Aberffraw north to Rhosneigr on the west of Anglesey in the Aberffraw cantref.
 This disaster drove families living in this area from their homes, and they migrated south to the villages of Llanddwyn and Newborough.